Creating a Restaurant Budget: Costs to Consider

 For a lot of restaurateurs, starting small is the first step.
-As such, you may start with a “dark” or “ghost” kitchen, which is a delivery-only service that typically rents space.
-Another alternative is a food cart or truck, which tend to have an easier point of access to get started.
+As such, you may begin with a “dark” or “ghost” kitchen, which is a delivery-only service that typically rents space.
+Another alternative is a food cart or truck, which tend to have a more straightforward point of access to get started.
 That said, there are still expenses associated with both alternatives.

 Should I Rent or Own My Restaurant?

-There isn’t a right or wrong answer as to whether or not you should rent/lease or own your restaurant space, if you can find property for sale.
-Mortgage costs are influenced by size, city, and interest rate but offer you the benefit of long-term collateral, an ultimately finite expenditure, as you can eventually pay off your mortgage and face the possibility of a robust equity gain.
-The downside, is that you are potentially limited in finding an affordable location and are liable for any maintenance and upkeep.
+There isn’t a right or wrong answer as to whether or not you should rent/lease or own your restaurant space if you can find property for sale.
+Different factors affect mortgage costs like a building’s size, city, and interest rate.
+Some offer you the benefit of long-term collateral.
+This collateral is ultimately a finite expenditure, as you can eventually pay off your mortgage and face the possibility of a robust equity gain.
+The downside is that you are potentially limited in finding an affordable location and are liable for any maintenance and upkeep.

 Whether it’s rent/lease costs or a mortgage, factoring in your base expenses to your overall profit margins is not only necessary but practical.
-That cost will vary based on the size and location of your restaurant, which are determined by your expected capacity.
-Since cost is driven ultimately by square footage, you have to plan carefully, balancing that against the comfort of your customer base.
+That cost will vary based on the size and location of your restaurant, which is determined by your expected capacity.
+Since price is driven ultimately by square footage, you have to plan carefully, balancing that against the comfort of your customer base.

 The total square footage of your restaurant also factors into your overall operating costs, per the following calculation: Sales Per Square Foot = Annual Sales / Square Footage.

-That more than covers your startup costs even if you own the building.
-Even factoring in operational costs, you’re likely to walk away with a solid net gain.
+That more than covers your startup costs even if you own the building, even factoring in operational costs, you’re likely to walk away with a substantial net gain.
 Of course, that’s an ideal scenario, so treat it accordingly and prepare for seasonality and downtime as well as your actual hours of operation.

 Restaurant Utilities: Keeping the Lights On